Exhibitions of artifacts from the tomb of Tutankhamun: Tutankhamun and the Golden Age of the Pharaohs (2004-2011)

-Originally entitled Tutankhamen: The Golden Hereafter, this exhibition is made up of fifty artifacts from Tutenkhamun's tomb as well as seventy funerary goods from other 18th Dynasty tombs.
+Originally entitled Tutankhamen: The Golden Hereafter, this exhibition is made up of fifty artifacts from Tutankhamun's tomb as well as seventy examples of funerary goods from other 18th Dynasty tombs.
 The tour of the exhibition began in 2004 in Basel, Switzerland and went to Bonn, Germany on the second leg.
 The European tour was organized by the Art and Exhibition Hall of the Federal Republic of Germany, the Supreme Council of Antiquities (SCA), and the Egyptian Museum in cooperation with the Antikenmuseum Basel and Sammlung Ludwig.
 Deutsche Telekom sponsored the Bonn exhibition.

 Tutankhamun and the Golden Age of the Pharaohs consists of the same items from the Germany and Switzerland tour but in a slightly different exhibition.
 Of the 50 artifacts from the Tutankhamun tomb fewer than ten were repeated from the 1970s exhibition.
 This exhibition began in 2005, and was directed by Egypt's Supreme Council of Antiquities, together with Arts and Exhibitions International and the National Geographic Society.

 Exhibition overview

-The initial American leg of the Tutankhamun and the Golden Age of the Pharaohs exhibition attracted estimated three million visitors, and was displayed in the following venues:
+Tutankhamun and the Golden Age of the Pharaohs was displayed in the following venues.